Azure/apim-lab/apim-lab/3-addingApis/apimanagement-3-2.md

 - You will see a text box for the API URL , you need to set up your own APIM URL which contains the key in the following format:
   - <https://YOURAPIM.azure-api.net/color/api/RandomColor?key=> *Starter-Key*
   - <https://YOURAPIM.azure-api.net/color/api/RandomColor?key=> *Unlimited-Key*
+- After setting the API URL correctly, we can go back to the homepage and click `start` to see how the frontend is calling the api

 ![](../../assets/images/APIMColorWebConfig.png)